Published by Cambridge University Press CUP, 1999

 Language: English

 Hardcover.
 Condition: new.
 Hardcover.
 There has been a resurgence of interest in classical invariant theory driven by several factors: new theoretical developments; a revival of computational methods coupled with powerful new computer algebra packages; and a wealth of new applications, ranging from number theory to geometry, physics to computer vision.
 This book provides readers with a self-contained introduction to the classical theory as well as modern developments and applications.
 The text concentrates on the study of binary forms (polynomials) in characteristic zero, and uses analytical as well as algebraic tools to study and classify invariants, symmetry, equivalence and canonical forms.
 It also includes a variety of innovations that make this text of interest even to veterans of the subject.
 Aimed at advanced undergraduate and graduate students the book includes many exercises and historical details, complete proofs of the fundamental theorems, and a lively and provocative exposition.
 There has been a resurgence of interest in classical invariant theory driven by several factors: new theoretical developments; a revival of computational methods coupled with powerful new computer algebra packages; and a wealth of new applications, ranging from number theory to geometry, physics to computer vision.
 This book provides readers with a self-contained introduction to the classical theory as well as modern developments and applications.
 The text concentrates on the study of binary forms (polynomials) in characteristic zero, and uses analytical as well as algebraic tools to study and classify invariants, symmetry, equivalence and canonical forms.
 A variety of innovations make this text of interest even to veterans of the subject; these include the use of differential operators and the transform approach to the symbolic method, extension of results to arbitrary functions, graphical methods for computing identities and Hilbert bases, complete systems of rationally and functionally independent covariants, introduction of Lie group and Lie algebra methods, as well as a new geometrical theory of moving frames and applications.
 Aimed at advanced undergraduate and graduate students the book includes many exercises and historical details, complete proofs of the fundamental theorems, and a lively and provocative exposition.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.

 Published by Cambridge University Press, 1999